HC-NC/histogram-contrast-corrector/README.md

 This technique is particularly effective for images with poor contrast or uneven lighting.

-## Configuration

-Application settings can be configured through `App.config`.
-Ensure that GDAL is properly configured before running the application.

 ## Development

 To contribute or modify the source code: